Timrosinnus64/Promo-Codes-/README.md

 # Promo Code for Dexes
 Here is a code that allows to add promo codes to the dexes

-Disclaimer: For now it will give collectibles with bonus HP/ATK at 0%

 ## Installation Guide
 This is the guide on how to install Promo Codes into your own dex :D